Avoid costly RRSP mistakes. Pay attention as those mistakes can have a major impact on your retirement.

 #3 – Contributing too much

-Contributing too much into your RRSP can create problems.
+Contributing too much to your RRSP can create problems.
 Due to over contributions, you can be penalized by 1% per month on contributions that exceed your RRSP deduction limit by more than $2,000.

 If this happens, you can rectify the over-contribution and avoid some penalty fees.
 See the guide to resolve RRSP over-contribution.